Namelessafk/ToDoListJS/README.md

 This Project is basically a to-do list but with a more aesthetic vibe, I don't know exactly what that artistic style would be.
 But it makes me very comfortable to see him like this.
 This project is also registered on codepen: https://codepen.io/namelessafk/pen/PodpOqJ

+Update:
+After certain modifications the project is now capable of:

+Have a Search Filter by task name,
+Have a Filter by type of task in case, All, Completed and In Progress, And a local cache function so tasks are saved even if you close or refresh the page.

 ![project image](readmeImg/Imagem_vanilla.PNG)